zeroluck/docs/sources/reference/ldap-schema/index.md

  * __description__
  * __displayName__
  * __gluuAttributeEditType__ Specify in oxTrust who can update an attribute, admin or user
  * __gluuAttributeName__ Specify an identifier for an attribute.
-May be multi-value where an attribute has two names, like givenName and first-name.
+May be multi-value where an attribute has two names, like givenName and first-name
- * __gluuAttributeOrigin__ Specify the person object class associated with the attribute, used for display purposes in oxTrust.
+ * __gluuAttributeOrigin__ Specify the person object class associated with the attribute, used for display purposes in oxTrust
  * __gluuAttributeSystemEditType__ TODO - still required?
  * __gluuAttributeType__ Data type of attribute.
 Values can be string, photo, numeric, date
  * __gluuAttributeUsageType__ TODO - Usage?
 Value can be OpenID
  * __gluuAttributeViewType__ Specify in oxTrust who can view an attribute, admin or user
  * __gluuCategory__ TODO - in use?
-Used to group attributes together.
+Used to group attributes together
  * __gluuSAML1URI__ SAML 1 uri of attribute
  * __gluuSAML2URI__ SAML 2 uri of attribute
  * __gluuStatus__ Status of the entry, used by many object classes